 Precise Holistic Complete Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Precise Holistic Complete product line includes seven dry dog foods, four claimed to meet AAFCO nutrient profiles for all life stages, one for adult maintenance and two for growth (Puppy).
+The Precise Holistic Complete product line includes seven dry dog foods, one recipe claimed to meet AAFCO nutrient profiles for adult maintenance, four for all life stages and two for growth (Puppy).

 - Precise Holistic Complete Senior